sphinx-gallery/sphinx-gallery/doc/configuration.rst

   Whether the default interface activated by the JupyterLite link will be for Jupyter Lab or the RetroLab Notebook interface.

-notebook_modification_function (type: function, default: ``None``) Function that implements JupyterLite-specific modifications of notebooks.
+notebook_modification_function (type: str, default: ``None``) Fully qualified name of a function that implements JupyterLite-specific modifications of notebooks.
 By default, it is ``None`` which means that notebooks are not going to be modified.
 Its signature should be ``notebook_modification_function(json_dict: dict, notebook_filename: str) -> None`` where ``json_dict`` is what you get